LifeFone Medical Alert System Review 2024

 Cost

-The At-Home & On-the-Go, VIPx® costs $45.95 per month.
+The At-Home & On-the-Go, VIPx® costs $39.95 per month with an annual plan.
 Although a few dollars more than a comparable system from another brand, keep in mind that LifeFone does not charge an equipment or activation fee, and fall detection only costs $5 per month rather than $10, the price you will find from most other brands.

 Equipment

 The “x” in VIPx® is definitely there for a reason.
 Compared to the VIP Active®, this system has lots of extras.
 First, the device is tiny and featherlight, only weighing 1.3 ounces.
 It also comes in three different colors: black, white, and silver.
-And, the battery life is up to 10 days, which means that you don’t need to worry about charging it every day.
+The battery life is up to 10 days, meaning that you don’t need to worry about charging it every day.

 Service and Monitoring